NCLT - a Telescope

 of 12" will generate brighter high resolution pictures and films of shy or nocturnal animals.

 struts offer enough stiffness to allow even bino viewers.
-This may
+It will

 have to be

 balanced by using additional counter weight.